akrithnayak/blogpost/README.md

         User will receive an email from email@gmail.com.
         Note: 1.
 You can only add gmail accounts.
-              2. If your gmail account has '2-step verification' enabled then you must create an app password, if not then enable 'Less Secured apps' login in security tab of your account.
+              2. If your gmail account has '2-step verification' enabled then you must create an app password, if not, then enable 'Less Secured apps' login in security tab of your account.
   ```

  # Usage